Theysua/dify_db_manage/README.md

 - Full control over the system
 - Can create, update, and delete all resources
 - Can manage users and their permissions
+- Can view and manage all partner orders

 #### Sales Representative
 - Can view all customer information